ayshajaved/Google-Solution-Challenge-2025/Readme.md

    - Tips on polishing features, improving UX, and adding scalability.

 9. **Step 9: Record and Submit**
-   - Finalize your 2-minute demo video and submit by March 28, 2025!
+   - Finalize your 2-minute demo video and submit by April 30, 2025!
    - Includes video tips, submission checklist, and GitHub repo setup.

 *Follow along as each step drops—your path to victory starts here!*